BioLINCC FAQ

 - Curriculum Vitae of the Principal Investigator

-- If non NIH grant funds will be used to support the research, documentation demonstrating that funds are available, such as a letter of award or letter of support from your department chair
+- If non NIH grant funds will be used to support the research, documentation demonstrating that funds are available is required.
+This can be in the form of a letter of award or letter of support from your department chair

 * If a study collection is considered anonymized, as specified on the study page, institutional documentation or policy statements regarding the use of anonymized specimens may be sufficient for this requirement.

 Documentation should be provided in PDF format.
-Once these requirements are met and your request is approved by the NHLBI, BioLINCC staff will provide a Research Materials Distribution Agreement (RMDA) to be signed by a designated Principal Investigator and an authorized business official from your institution, prior to specimen release.
+Once these requirements are met and your request is approved by the NHLBI, BioLINCC staff will provide a Research Materials Distribution Agreement (RMDA) to be signed by the Principal Investigator and an authorized business official from your institution, prior to specimen release.

 -